yilmazvolkan/simpleBitcoinApp/README.md

 </p>

 ## To Do
-If I have enough time,
+If I had enough time,

-* I would create test cases with Mockito and Expresso for repository class, view model and UIs.
+* I would create test cases with Mockito and Expresso for applications classes such as repository class, view model and UIs.
 * I would try multi modular structure for each feature.

 ## Future Work